 [* fetch_cell( name=> 'survey_id.primary_sheet_id', row => 101, column => 'QP1A2_text', secondary => 1) *]

 To create this link, specify the secondary sheet name below the column headings and use a 'map' row to define reference columns.
-Then, use fetch_cell
+Then, use fetch_cell to retrieve the data.

 Example